ON Technology: History

-Following its acquisition by Notework Corporation, ON Technology proceeded to expand its product line through a series of small product/company acquisitions, including email software (DaVinci, a message handling system-based email product), antivirus technology, corporate Internet usage monitoring, IP firewall, and desktop systems management.
+In the early 1990s, ON Technology was acquired by Notework Corporation, a vendor of LAN email systems.
+Although Notework's management took control of the combined company, the ON Technology name was retained.
+Following the merger, the company expanded its product portfolio through a series of acquisitions, adding email software (DaVinci, a message handling system-based email product), antivirus technology, corporate internet usage monitoring, an IP firewall and desktop systems management tools.

-In 1995, the company went public, providing additional structural methods to perform most of the product acquisitions listed above.

-The company distinguished itself through its go-to-market model, incorporating a 30-day free trial alongside significant marketing and telesales to reach a large number of small to medium-sized customers.
+In 1995, the company went public, providing capital to fund further product acquisitions.
+The company built a go-to-market model that distinguished it from peers: a 30-day free trial offer combined with telesales targeting small and medium-sized businesses.

-In 1998, the company restructured its operations and sold off its "free-trial" small/medium business products to Elron Software.
-It retained "enterprise-sized" products (the MeetingMaker calendaring product and the ON Command CCM desktop systems management product) which it sold using a more traditional enterprise software business model.

-ON divested its Meeting Maker product in a private transaction to a private investor, who later sold the technology to PeopleCube.
-The only remaining technology at this point was the systems management software, then branded as "CCM."
+In 1998, ON Technology restructured.
+It sold its small and medium business product range to Elron Software and refocused on enterprise customers, retaining the MeetingMaker calendaring product and the ON Command CCM desktop systems management platform.
+ON subsequently divested Meeting Maker in a private transaction; the product later passed to PeopleCube.
+The company's remaining asset was CCM, its enterprise systems management software.

-ON was acquired by Symantec on October 27, 2003. to assist Symantec's move into the desktop systems management business.
+ON Technology was acquired by Symantec on 27 October 2003, specifically to extend Symantec's capabilities in desktop systems management.